Comcast/cmb/README.txt

    After running the script three key spaces (CMB, CNS, CQS) should be created and contain a number of empty column families.

-4. Install and start Redis nodes as needed using Redis version 2.4.9 (minimum 1 node)
+4. Install and start Redis nodes as needed using Redis version 2.4.9 (minimum 1 node).

 5. Edit config/cmb.properties, in particular the following settings: